UK Giving: What we’ve learnt

 Although cash remains the most popular method of giving, it is worth noting the range of methods utilised for charitable giving.
 Playing charity lotteries/raffles remains a popular method of charitable giving, whilst buying charitable goods (for example, through Care2Save) was completed by over a fifth of respondents in the last year.
 Meanwhile, our own research of a representative sample of UK residents found that 80% had, at some point, donated goods to charity shops (something which prompted us to build the Gone for Good app).

-Another interesting statistic to consider is that, whilst young people typically donate the least money (something which, in our Young People & Charity paper last year, we attribute to a lack of means rather than a lack of motivation), they use charities more than older age groups.
+Whilst young people typically donate the least money (something which, in our Young People & Charity paper last year, we attribute to a lack of means rather than a lack of motivation), they use charities more than older age groups.
 However, the report also finds that young people are the most likely to volunteer – something which was worth £23.9bn to UK charities in 2012, and is reflected in trends globally.

 With the sector continuing to evolve under a plethora of stresses and strains, charities must continue to monitor and pre-empt the changing values and behaviours of their supporters.